 Unless stated otherwise on the source approval, coarse aggregate for Portland Cement Concrete shall be washed with sufficient agitation to cause material coatings to be separated and removed.

 4118, Pipe Bedding Material.

-Pipe Bedding Material for Non-Primary Road Projects.
+Replace the title: Pipe Bedding Material for Non-Primary Road Projects.